 Share your perspectives and let lawmakers know the strong community that stand up for the issues impacting people all abilities, especially:

-Position: The Arc New York, along with thousands of other developmental disabilities providers and advocates across the nation, will vigilantly defend the Medicaid program from any actions in Washington that reduce federal Medicaid funding.
+Position: BCCS, along with thousands of other developmental disabilities providers and advocates across the nation, will vigilantly defend the Medicaid program from any actions in Washington that reduce federal Medicaid funding.

-Issue: Direct Support Professionals (DSP)s provide daily care, services and supports to people with intellectual and developmentally disabilities 24 hours a day, 7 days a week.
+Issue: Direct Support Professionals (DSPs) provide daily care, services and supports to people with developmental disabilities -24 hours a day, 7 days a week.
 Caring for people with complex needs is a rewarding yet challenging job, which requires ongoing training and a high-level of responsibility and skill.
 These are not minimum wage jobs.
-Nonprofit provider agencies funded by OPWDD employ nearly 100,000 DSPs, and deliver 85 percent of the needed services to approximately 130,000 people with intellectual and developmental disabilities in New York State.
-Almost all funding for these agencies comes from the government at rates set by the government.

 Position: We will continue to advocate with our #bFair2DirectCare coalition to secure living wages for DSPs.

-Issue: Thousands of New York State citizens with intellectual and developmental disabilities are waiting for placement in a community residential setting, and many are in immediate need.
+Issue: Thousands of New York state citizens with intellectual and developmental disabilities are waiting for placement in a community residential setting.
+Many are in immediate need.
 The state has not provided an adequate way for families to plan for the future when providing care at home becomes difficult or impossible.
 People with intellectual and developmental disabilities and their families face an onerous placement process without a clear understanding of that process or the extent of their wait.
 However, while thousands await suitable placements, many residential vacancies go unfilled.